Efficient Derivative-free Bayesian Inference for Large-Scale Inverse Problems: Introduction

 \item We demonstrate, on both linear and nonlinear model problems (including inference for subsurface geophysical properties in porous medium flow), that application of deterministic Kalman methods to approximate the filtering distribution of the novel mean-field dynamical system delivers mean and covariance which are close to the truth or to those obtained with the pCN MCMC method.
 The latter uses $\bigO(10^4)$ model evaluations or more whilst for our method only $\bigO(10)$ iterations are required with $\bigO(10)$ ensemble members, leading to only $\bigO(10^2)$ model evaluations, two orders of magnitude savings.

-\item The method is applied to perform Bayesian parameter inference of subgrid-scale parameters arising in an idealized global climate model, a problem currently far beyond the reach of state-of-the-art MCMC methods such as pCN and variants. \end{itemize}
+\item The method is applied to perform Bayesian parameter inference of subgrid-scale parameters arising in an idealized global climate model, a problem currently far beyond the reach of state-of-the-art MCMC methods such as pCN and variants. \end{enumerate}

 The remainder of the paper is organized as follows.
-In \cref{sec:Alg}, the mean field dynamical system, various algorithms which approximate its filtering distribution, and a complete analysis in the linear setting, are all presented.
-In \cref{sec:Variance}, strategies to speed up the algorithm and improve the robustness for real-world problems are presented.
-Numerical experiments are provided in \cref{sec:app}; these serve to empirically confirm the theory and demonstrate the effectiveness of the framework for Bayesian inference.
-We make concluding remarks in \cref{sec:C}.
+In \cref{sec:Alg}, the mean field dynamical system, various algorithms which approximate its filtering distribution, and a complete analysis in the linear setting, are all presented. \dzh{These correspond to our contributions (i) and (ii). } In \cref{sec:Variance}, strategies to speed up the algorithm and improve the robustness for real-world problems are presented. \dzh{These correspond to our contribution (vi). } Numerical experiments are provided in \cref{sec:app}; these serve to empirically confirm the theory and demonstrate the effectiveness of the framework for Bayesian inference. \dzh{These correspond to our contributions (iii), (iv), (v), (vii) and (viii).} We make concluding remarks in \cref{sec:C}.

 The code is accessible online: